spokestack/spokestack.io/content/blog/building-a-question-answering-bot-with-python/index.md

 draft: false
 ---

 The ability to find information is a fundamental feature of the internet.
-Often, the goal for this information is to find the answer to a question.
-When it comes to answering a question about a specific entity, Wikipedia is a useful, accessible, resource for answers.
-This tutorial is an introduction to how you can use Spokestack and [Huggingface's Transformers](https://huggingface.co/transformers/index.html) library to build a voice interface for a question answering service using data from Wikipedia.
+Often, the information sought is the answer to a question.
+When it comes to answering a question about a specific entity, Wikipedia is a useful, accessible, resource.
+This tutorial will teach you how to use Spokestack and [Huggingface's Transformers](https://huggingface.co/transformers/index.html) library to build a voice interface for a question answering service using data from Wikipedia.

+## Learning Objectives

+By the end of this tutorial, you receive the following:

+- The ability to give your app a voice with [Spokestack](https://www.spokestack.io/).
+- A basic understanding of how to incorporate [Huggingface's Transformers](https://huggingface.co/transformers/index.html) with Spokestack.
+- An interactive voice interface that allows you to answer questions from [Wikipedia](https://www.wikipedia.org/).

 ## Setting up the Project